OnroerendErfgoed/atramhasis/docs/source/demo.rst

 .. code-block:: bash

-    $ cd atramhasis_demo
+    # Install dependencies
     $ pip install -r requirements-dev.txt
+    # Install the new project in editable mode
     $ pip install -e .

+4. Setup database

 Now it's time to setup our database (a simple SQLite database) and add some
 testdata:

 .. code-block:: bash